lymslive/StartVim/readme.md

 ```

 Then create a vimrc named "foo.vim" in `~/.vim/start`.
 You can source other `.vim`
 files when edit new vimrc.
-The files named begins with underscore `_*.vim` is
+The files named begining with underscore `_*.vim` is
 encouraged sourced by other vimrc, and are ignored when complete `:StartVim`.

 The vimrc name is not nessary excatly "foo.vim", search by "main.vim" in the